mmundy42/DynamicGut/docs/simulate.rst

 one species in the presence of all of the other species in the community.
 The diagonal in the matrix is always 1.

-The results are stored in a file named "effects-matrix-NNN.csv" that has this format::
+The results are stored in a file named "effects-matrix-NNNN.csv" that has this format::

     PERCENT_CHANGE,Btheta,Ecoli,Erectale